yonigev/simple-finite-state-machine/README.md

 This library allows Kotlin & Java developers to use  a _**simplified**_ (as the name suggests) State Machine model.
 <br>
-This project is still under development!
+This project was inspired by Spring State Machine and is still under development!

 ### You can find this useful if:
 * You are writing a state-based application with a simple Trigger -> Transition logic